How Long Does Dry Ice Last: A Detailed Guide for Safe Handling

 In case you need more cooling time than 48 hours, you may need to replenish the cooler manually with fresh ice.

-For a larger 50-quart cooler, to cool between 12 to 24 hours means using approximately 15 pounds of dry ice.
-To extend to 48 hours, add 5 pounds more to 20 pounds.
+For a larger 50-quart cooler, cooling between 12 and 24 hours means using approximately 15 pounds of dry ice.
+Add five pounds to twenty pounds to extend to forty-eight hours.

 Keep in mind that this is a rough estimate of how much dry ice you will need.
 All coolers are designed differently and thus have different performance levels.
 You may have different results in reality, but they shouldn't stray too far from the above numbers.